FiveM-Scripts/Cops_FiveM/README.md

 * Add police to your .yml file in AutoStartResource section

 If you want to run Cops_FiveM in standalone mode, you have to disable : useModifiedEmergency, useModifiedBanking, useVDKInventory, useGcIdentity, enableOutfits, useJobSystem, useWeashop and useCopWhitelist

+## Commands
+* /copadd ID : to add a policeman in the database
+* /coprem ID : to remove a policeman from the database

 ## Thanks to the whole community of FiveM which help to improve this script (credits are in source code)